aayush-kumar-codes/personalized-recipe-generator/README.md

 - Deploy the `build` folder to your preferred hosting service.

 ## Contributing
 We welcome contributions!
-Please follow these guidelines:
+Please follow these steps to contribute:

 - Fork the repository
-- Create a new branch for your feature or bug fix
+- Create a new branch (`git checkout -b feature/YourFeature`)
-- Make your changes and commit them
+- Make your changes and commit them (`git commit -m 'Add some feature'`)
+- Push to the branch (`git push origin feature/YourFeature`)
-- Push your branch and create a pull request
+- Open a pull request

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.